 A selected team of trainers will come together to design this learning experience, depending on the specific circumstances of each individual client.
 To get to know the team behind Foresta Collective click here.
 Can be offered as a taster half-day to 2-day workshop, or as a longer 10-meetings course.

-Pictures by Toms Lucans and Geoff Lehman, at MAD International Design Summer School, and Bard College Berlin
+Pictures from workshops at MAD International Design Summer School, and Bard College Berlin